detelinradev/carpooling/README.md

 ![2019-08-30 (59)](https://user-images.githubusercontent.com/39421427/64017465-46509400-cb32-11e9-8034-edb9a54a503f.png)

-Now we can not find user with first name "Mila"
+Now we can not find a user with the first name "Mila"

 ![2019-08-30 (61)](https://user-images.githubusercontent.com/39421427/64017466-46509400-cb32-11e9-8fa8-262449492613.png)

-Being an admin also allows an user to delete a trip.
-Only for `ADMIN` role when in main search trips page, user open details for the trip, there is button `Delete trip`
+Being an admin also allows a user to delete a trip.
+Only for `ADMIN` role when in main search trips page, user open details for the trip, there is a button `Delete trip`

 ![2019-08-30 (63)](https://user-images.githubusercontent.com/39421427/64017467-46e92a80-cb32-11e9-9e84-b0c6772403b2.png)

-Here is the message for successfull operation
+Here is the message for the successful operation

 ![2019-08-30 (64)](https://user-images.githubusercontent.com/39421427/64017470-46e92a80-cb32-11e9-9860-6d0bc11cc3dd.png)

    ### **Hope you would like the application, we did it all with a lot of passion and positive vibes** :smiley: :+1: